NeuroTrend/audio_preprocessing/README.md

 ## Introduction

 The goal of the project is to automate the segmentation and metadata embedding of AIFF audio files to prepare them for AI model training.
-By storing training information directly within the AIFF file’s metadata, it streamlines the generation of dataset CSV files required by platforms like Hugging Face.
+Storing training data directly on in the AIFF file’s metadata streamlines migrations and the generation of dataset CSV files required by platforms like Hugging Face.

 ## Project Mission Statement